Top 10 International Travel Planning Musts for Solo Travel

 If you don’t have an airline preference, don’t be afraid to check out the international partner airline sites directly – they may be the airline getting you to your destination anyway and have cheaper fares.
 Of course, there are also good price comparison sites like Skyscanner, Cheap Flights and Booking Buddy, to name a few.

 How long is your flight (or flights)?
 Will you need to catch some sleep?
-Book in a seat where you know you’ll be most comfortable, and don’t forget to bring those travel items that make your flight more comfortable and fit in your check-on baggage!
-I mention great travel great and resources on my Travel Resources pages for yoru convenience that have worked well for me.
+Book in a seat where you know you’ll be most comfortable, and don’t forget to bring those travel items that make your flight more comfortable and fit in your check-on baggage.
+Find great travel gear and accessories on my Travel Resources pages, for your convenience, that have worked well for me.

 2 – Accommodations